 - Make sure you are up to date on diphtheria, tetanus, polio and whooping cough immunizations

-Substance use has an affect on overall health, including fertility, for all individuals.
-Many substances will affect the health of the baby if continued during pregnancy.
+Substance use has an effect on overall health, including fertility, for all individuals.
+Many substances will affect the health of the baby if continued during pregnancy, even before you may know that you are pregnant.
 Before pregnancy is the ideal time to try stop using substances.
 Consult your health care provider for supports and information to help.

 |Smoking and Second Hand Smoke